Vishu0617/Note/README.md

       ### User Registration
       - ``Form Field`` : User form field with ``Firstname``, ``Lastname``, ``Email`` and ``Password``.

+      - ``Validation with Zod`` : Zod is used for form validation to ensure the correctness and security of the data entered by the user.
+Zod is a TypeScript-first schema declaration and validation library that ensures the user inputs are valid and meet the specified criteria before processing.

       - ``Email Confirmation`` :
           - After registration, an email is ``sent`` to the user provided ``email address for confirmation``.